-Millions of Americans suffer from tinnitus or head noises.
-These can occur as an intermittent sound or an annoying continuous sound in one or both ears.
+More than 50 million Americans suffer from Tinnitus (noises in your head that no one else can hear).
+These noises may occur as random or nonstop sounds in one or both ears.
+Individuals may describe Tinnitus as ringing, buzzing, or clicking sounds.
 The pitch of these sounds can range from a low roar to a high squeal or whine.

 Causes of Tinnitus

 Tinnitus comes from the auditory area in your brain, not your ears.
 It’s the result of damage to the cells in the ear which normally provide signals to the brain but have stopped because of cell damage.
 The result is that the brain cells, now without direction from the ear cells, become hyperactive and make their own noise.
 There are many causes of damage to ear cells that can lead to Tinnitus.
 If you are older, advancing age is generally accompanied by a certain amount of ear cell death and Tinnitus.
 In younger people, exposure to loud noise is a common cause of Tinnitus.
 High-decibel recreational events, like car races, music concerts, or sports games are common causes, so it is recommended that hearing protection be worn during these events.

 Tinnitus may also be caused by various sources of inflammation or infection, autoimmune disease, restricted blood flow from high or low blood pressure (blood circulation problems), a tumor, diabetes, thyroid problems, injury to the head or neck, and a variety of other causes including medications such as anti-inflammatories, antibiotics, sedatives, antidepressants, and aspirin.